I know what it’s like to be stuck on the blues. If you’re an intermediate skier longing to tackle something more

 The best position for your hands while holding ski poles is out in front of your body somewhere between waist and chest height.
 Imagine that you have lights on your knuckles, are skiing in the dark (work with me here) and those lights need to stay pointing downhill so you can see where you’re going.

-The pole planting action is mostly in the wrist.
+What about pole planting?
+The pole plant action is mostly in the wrist.
 You can keep your arms in roughly the same position and simply flick your wrist up and down to control the snow end of the pole.

 Plant your poles downhill at the end of each turn.

 Timing your pole plant is important.
 When done properly, you plant at the very end of your turn on the side you’re about to turn toward, almost like you’re creating a pivot point that you intend to turn around.

-A strong pole plant also mentally signals your commitment to the next turn, getting you ready to point those skis straight down the mountain as you transition back to the other direction.
+A strong pole plant also mentally signals your commitment to the next turn, getting you ready to point those skis straight down the mountain as you transition back to the other side of the slope.